Derecho-Project/derecho/objectstore/README.md

 dPODS also supports cput (conditional put).
 This allows the caller to do a put if the object still has some expected version number, but fails if the version has changed, enabling lock-free updates.

 ## dPods Getting Started

-The dPods API is shown in [ObjectStore.hpp](https://github.com/Derecho-Project/derecho-unified/blob/master/objectstore/ObjectStore.hpp).
+To access the dPods service, a process need either start a dPods node as *replica* or *client*, or access those service as an *external client*.
+In this document, we only talk about the former method.
+We are going to add the latter one later.

 A dPods *replica* or *client* node needs to start the service and get a handle to it as following:
 ```cpp
     // oss - objectstore service
     auto& oss = objectstore::IObjectStoreService::getObjectStoreService(argc, argv,